Ambrogio Spinola: War in Flanders

 In 1606 he again went to Spain.
 He was received with much outward honour, and entrusted with a very secret mission to secure the government of Flanders in case of the death of the Archduke or his wife.
-However he could not obtain the grandeeship which he desired, and was compelled to pledge his entire fortune as security for the expenses of the war before the bankers would advance funds to the Spanish government.
+However, he could not obtain the grandeeship which he desired and was compelled to pledge his entire fortune as security for the expenses of the war before the bankers would advance funds to the Spanish government.
 He was never repaid, resulting in his complete financial ruin.

 The Spanish government now had a reason to keep him away from Spain.
 Until the signing of the Twelve Years' Truce in 1609, he continued to command in the field with general success.
 After it was signed he retained his post, and had among other duties to conduct the negotiations with France when Henry II de Bourbon, Prince de Condé fled to Flanders with his wife, Charlotte-Marguerite de Montmorency, in order to put her beyond the reach of the admiration of the older Henry IV of France.
 By 1611 Spinola's financial ruin was complete, but he was given the aristocratic title, a Grandeza, which he had sought.
-In 1614 he was involved with operations connected with the settlement of Cleves and Jülich.
+In 1614 he was involved with operations connected with the settlement of the War of the Jülich Succession, which awarded Cleves to George William, Elector of Brandenburg and Jülich to Wolfgang Wilhelm, Count Palatine of Neuburg.
 From 1620 to 1622, in the Thirty Years' War, he led the Palatinate campaign in the Lower Palatinate, which included the capture of many towns and villages, including Drais, and was rewarded with the rank of Captain-General.